Mr. Olympia 1984: Shirley Haney, Lee Haney, Joe Weider

 BOB PARIS

 After dominating amateur bodybuilding the year before, winning both the NPC Nationals and the heavyweight World title, Bob Paris was making his much-anticipated pro debut.
 And, like Lee Haney, he was only 24.
 Was he the future?
 Coming into the Olympia, it seemed very possible that the aesthetically flawless Paris would be contending for bodybuilding’s ultimate prize for years to come.
-The 5’11” and 235-pound Paris had all an ideal structure and all the right muscle in all the right places, but he lacked the high-def look of competitors like Beckles.
+The 5’11” and 235-pound Paris had an ideal structure and all the right muscle in all the right places, but he lacked the high-def look of competitors like Beckles.
 He competed in four more Mr. Olympias in his eight-year career, but his seventh this year was Paris’ highest Olympia placing.

 CHRIS DICKERSON